Michael Johnson has two thick manila envelopes he hands over before he works out on Tuesday.

 "Wouldn't be here without it," Johnson says.

 And when he didn't have his parents around, Johnson had guys like John Thornton, the former Bengals defensive lineman who retired the year before Johnson got drafted.
-Thornton took Johnson under his wing like he has with other linemen like
+Thornton took Johnson under his wing like he has with other linemen like Pat Sims and introduced him to the community.
+He also advised him how to take care of his body, how to adjust to the NFL pounding.

 It is Thornton who introduces Johnson to the Rockdale group Tuesday and it was Thornton who helped him get set up in the grueling offseason regimen this past winter and spring that Johnson believes has allowed him to play the best football of his life after splitting time in Arizona and with the Jim Riggs Power 3 program in Cincinnati.